Phengar/Projet2_1A_info/README.md

 The overall project was written using both Python 3 and C.
-Actually, the only part that requires Python is the `.csv` files formatting step.
+Actually, the only part that requires Python is the `.csv` files formatting step, as well as a visual representation of the whole graph.
 The rest of the of the implementation uses C only.

 #### :warning: Requirements